awsdocs/amazon-ses-developer-guide/doc-source/e-faq.md

 Yes\.
 You'll receive a notification at the email address of the AWS account associated with the Amazon SES suspension\.

 ### Q3\.
-Why didn't I receive a suspension notice?<a name="sp-q3"></a>
+My account is suspended\.
+Why didn't I receive a notification?<a name="sp-q3"></a>

-When your account is suspended, we automatically send a notice to the email address associated with your AWS account\.
-This email address is the one you specified when you created your AWS account\.
-In some cases, this email address may be different from the one you use to send email using Amazon SES\.
+When we suspend an account's ability to send email, we automatically send a notification to the email address associated with that account\.

-We recommend that you monitor your sender reputation by regularly consulting the [Reputation Dashboard](monitor-sender-reputation.md)\.
-You can also [set up automated alarms in Amazon CloudWatch](reputationdashboard-cloudwatch-alarm.md)\.
-These alarms can send you a notification when your reputation metrics exceed certain thresholds\.
-You can also configure Amazon CloudWatch to contact you in other ways, such as by sending a text message to your mobile phone\.
+**Note**
+When you create your AWS account, you must provide an email address\.
+You can change this address at any time\.
+For more information about changing the address associated with your AWS account, see [Managing an AWS Account](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/manage-account-payment.html#account-info) in the *AWS Billing and Cost Management User Guide*\.

+You can use Amazon CloudWatch to create alarms that inform you when your bounce and complaint rates are too high\.
+Creating an alarm is a good way to receive an early warning of factors that could cause us to pause your account's ability to send email\.
+However, there are factors other than bounces and complaints that could cause us to pause your ability to send email\.
+For more information about creating alarms in CloudWatch, see [Creating Reputation Monitoring Alarms Using CloudWatch](reputationdashboard-cloudwatch-alarm.md)\.

+You can also use the [Deliverability Dashboard](reputation-dashboard-dg.md) to determine the current status of your account\.
+For example, if your account's ability to send email is currently paused, the **Account status** section of the Deliverability Dashboard displays a status of **SUSPENDED**\.
+If your account is able to send email normally, it displays a status of **HEALTHY**\.

+Finally, you can check the AWS Personal Health Dashboard \(PHD\) at [https://phd\.aws\.amazon\.com/](https://phd.aws.amazon.com/) to determine if your account's ability to send email is currently paused\.
+When we pause an account's ability to send email, we automatically add an **SES enforcement suspended** event to the **Event log** section of the PHD\.
+The **SES enforcement suspended** event always has a Status of **Closed**, regardless of whether or not the account's ability to send email is currently suspended\.
+The event log also includes a copy of the email that we sent to the email address associated with your AWS account when the suspension event occurred\.

+You can use CloudWatch to create an alarms that alert you when new events appear on your Personal Health Dashboard\.
+For more information, see [Monitoring AWS Health Events with CloudWatch Events](http://docs.aws.amazon.com/health/latest/ug/cloudwatch-events-health.html) in the *AWS Health User Guide*\.

 ### Q4\.
 Will the Amazon SES suspension affect my use of other AWS services?<a name="sp-q4"></a>

-You'll still be able to use other AWS services while your Amazon SES account is suspended\.
-However, if you request a service limit increase for another AWS service that sends outbound communications \(such as Amazon SNS\), that request may be denied until the suspension on your Amazon SES account is lifted\.
+You can still use other AWS services while your Amazon SES account is suspended\.
+However, if you request a service limit increase for another AWS service that sends outbound communications \(such as Amazon SNS\), we might deny your request until the suspension on your Amazon SES account is lifted\.

 ### Q5\.
 What should I do if my account has been suspended?<a name="sp-q5"></a>

 You should do the following:
 + Look at the email you received from us for a summary of the issue\.
 + Investigate your sending to determine what aspect of your sending specifically triggered the issue\.
 + Once you've fixed the issue, send us an appeal telling us about the fixes you made \(see [Q6\.
 What's an appeal?](#sp-q6)\)\.
-Note that you should appeal your suspension only after you've made your changes— don't submit an appeal outlining changes you plan to make\.
+Note that you should appeal your suspension only after you've made your changes—don't submit an appeal outlining changes you plan to make\.
 If you do, we will ask you to contact us again once the fixes are actually in place\.
 + Be sure to provide any information we specifically request\.
 We need this information to evaluate your case\.

 ### Q6\.
 What's an appeal?<a name="sp-q6"></a>

-An appeal is when you send an email to [ses\-enforcement@amazon\.com](mailto:ses-enforcement@amazon.com) from the email address associated with your AWS account and provide the specific information we need in order to determine whether we can resolve the enforcement issue\.
-For a list of information to provide, see [Q7\.
-How do I submit an appeal?](#pr-q7)\.
+We reserve the right to pause your ability to send email when we detect certain behaviors or sending practices\.
+As an Amazon SES customer, you have the right to appeal this decision\.
+If we accept your appeal, we’ll remove the suspension from your account\.

 ### Q7\.
 How do I submit an appeal?<a name="sp-q7"></a>

 To submit an appeal, send an email to [ses\-enforcement@amazon\.com](mailto:ses-enforcement@amazon.com) from the email address associated with your AWS account\.

+**Important**
+To protect the security of your account, we can only respond to appeals that are sent from the email address associated with your AWS account\.

-In your appeal, explain in as much detail as possible the following three things:
+In your appeal, provide the following information:
-+ An explanation of how and why you think the problem occurred\.
++ Information about the root cause of the event that caused your account to be suspended\.
-+ A list of changes you've already made to address the issue \(not changes you plan to make\)\.
++ A list of the changes that you've made to prevent the problem from recurring in the future\.
+Only include the steps that you've already implemented, not the steps you plan to implement in the future\.
-+ An explanation of why you believe these changes will prevent the problem from happening again\.
++ An explanation of how these changes will prevent the same issue from recurring\.

-Read the FAQ specific to your issue \(for example, bounces\) to see if there is additional information you need to provide in your appeal\.

-**Note**
-Failure to provide this information will delay the appeal process because we will request the remaining information before we can make a decision\.
-In addition, be sure to provide any additional information we specifically request during the appeal correspondence\.
+Depending on the nature of the event that led us to suspend your account, we might require additional information\.
+See the FAQ topic associated with the issue you experienced for a list of the information you should include in your appeal\.

 ### Q8\.
 What if my appeal isn't accepted?<a name="sp-q8"></a>